-You may be asking,”who is this” – or “what is the point” of this Blog.
-Let my try to make a long story – short;
+You may be asking, “what is the point” of this Blog.
+Let me try to make a long story – short;

-Fast forward a few years, and we’re married, I’m back in marketing as my primary career, I’ve spent time meeting her amazing family in both the US and Japan.
-Here I pick back up where I left off, taking Japanese language classes wherever I can find them, Los Angeles City Collage, Santa Monica College, Online, etc.
+Fast forward a few years, and we we’re married, with me in marketing as my primary career, with plenty of time spent with her amazing family in both the US and Japan.

-Fast forward a few more years – Ive got two babies, and no time for Japanese classes anymore.
-My language skills are still basic at best, but I’ve got a few Japan trips under my belt and have developed a love for the country, the people, and the culture.
+Fast forward a few more years – Ive got two kids, and my Japanese language skills are still basic.
+But with a few Japan trips under my belt and a love for the Japanese countryside, the people, and the culture – the decision was made to move.
 Will my language skills ever be passable?
 Will my kids grow up truly bilingual?
 When will they pass me up?
-There are many questions you ask yourself in a culturally mixed family unit.
+There are many questions .

-Seeing my son as a toddler enjoying the pristine countryside on a Japan trip, rather than having to prevent him from touching everything (like on a walk down the street in Los Angeles) was certainly food for thought.
-Speaking of food – how could fresh, locally grown, healthy food not be an influencer?
+Seeing my son as a toddler enjoying the pristine countryside on a Japan trip, rather than having to prevent him from touching everything (like on a walk through Los Angeles) was certainly thought provoking.
 Yes – having a support system of family, rather than always “going it lone” in LA was a factor.
-But the “Aha!” moment was probably when seeing our son play at the local town pre-school, and seeing how happy, and healthy he looked – It really got our brains working.
+But the “Aha!” moment was probably when seeing our son play at a Japanese pre-school, and how happy, and healthy he looked – It really got our brains working.

 As humans we’re always looking for “what’s next” or the next challenge to overcome.
-At age 40 (this month) I should probably be buying a house (a near impossibility in my Los Angeles neighborhood).
-So with this in mind, we’ve opted for something quite opposite.
+Knowing that raising two kids in Los Angeles was not what we wanted for their younger years, we’ve opted for something different.
 Selling it all and starting over.
 The rest is details.
 But like everything – it all starts with making the decision.